This story began over five years ago with a question: “If our church closed, would anyone miss us?”

 Our congregation caught the spirit of what God and the Street Outreach ministry began.
 This Outreach delivers meals to the city’s homeless and prays with them.

 We have a long tradition of Wednesday night meals at our church.
 Now those meals feed hundreds of people and have provided an avenue for people from our community to come and eat and be known.

 Our building has become a center for our community.

 Zion is part of our city’s emergency management plans and serves as a shelter during times of disaster or extreme heat or cold.
 We host many community organizations, events, and summer camps.

-In the last few years, a well regarded local preschool, lost their space and Zion was able to welcome them into our facility without cost.
+In the last few years, a well regarded local preschool, lost their space and Zion was able to welcome them into our facility.

 Today, Westside Early Education helps the church by providing room for non-English speaking preschoolers to begin learning English and relating to the classroom environment.